top of page

 WHEN, WHERE, HOW MUCH

-The next live workshop is now likely to be in 2021 given that Covid-19 is not going away anytime soon.
+The next live workshop is now likely to be in late spring 2024

 I will keep you posted on this.